Budee-Inc/take-home/README.md

 **MVP**
 * Checkered board
 * Circle piece
+* Square piece
 * Movable pieces using directional keys (doesn't have to abide by the rule)
-* When a piece reached the other end, it should transform into a square
+* When a circle piece reached the other end, it should transform into a square piece
 * The game should automatically save before the browser close
 * A reset button, when clicked, the game will reset